About the author

 Washington

-According to the Washing State Department of Labor & Industries, “at a minimum, employees must be provided one hour of paid sick leave for every 40 hours worked.”
+According to the Washing State Department of Labor & Industries, employees must be provided at least one hour of paid sick leave for every 40 hours worked, and there is no annual accrual cap.
 Washington state paid sick leave laws further mandate that employers provide paid sick leave to all employees, regardless of their employment status (full-time, part-time, etc.).

 For more information, reach out to the Washington State Department of Labor & Industries.